Moya/Moya/docs/Endpoints.md

 coding framework with which to access the network – that's Alamofire's job.
 Instead, Moya is about a way to frame your thoughts about network access and provide compile-time checking of well-defined network targets.
-You've already seen how to map targets into endpoints using the `endpointsClosure` parameter of the `MoyaProvider` initializer.
+You've already seen how to map targets into endpoints using the `endpointClosure` parameter of the `MoyaProvider` initializer.
 That let you create an `Endpoint` instance that Moya will use to reason about the network API call.
 At some point, that `Endpoint` must be resolved into an actual `NSURLRequest` to give to Alamofire.